 Tesla Model 3 owners have used these tires in the snow, and they do great.
 The well-designed tread provides good traction without feeling too slippery.
 And when fall arrives, they offer good performance on dry roads, making them the perfect choice all year round.

-Goodyear Assurance MaxLife all_ Season Radial Tire-P235/45R19 95H
+Goodyear Assurance Maxlife All_ Season Radial Tire-P235/45R19 95H

 Their only downside is that they are a bit more expensive than other options, but in my opinion, the extra cost is worth it for the peace of mind and superior performance you get for these great tires.